troywarr/singleta.sk/README.md

 singleta.sk
 ===========

-An time management app that promotes singletasking.
+A time management app that promotes singletasking.